danielfeitopin/mqtwister/README.md

 🤝 Contributions are welcome!
 If you have improvements or bug fixes, feel free to submit a pull request.

+❓ For support, please refer to the [SUPPORT] file for details on how to get help with this project.

-📜 Please make sure to review the [CONTRIBUTING](CONTRIBUTING.md) guidelines before getting started.
+📜 Please make sure to review the [CONTRIBUTING] guidelines before getting started.

-✅ By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+✅ By participating in this project, you agree to abide by our [Code of Conduct].

 🔒 Security is a top priority for this project.
-If you discover any vulnerabilities or have concerns regarding the security of this tool, please report them responsibly by following the [SECURITY](SECURITY.md) guidelines.
+If you discover any vulnerabilities or have concerns regarding the security of this tool, please report them responsibly by following the [SECURITY] guidelines.

 ## Support this project